aloksha/code-parser-docs/template/index.md

         "RegExString": ""
     }
     ```
-    Option 5: specify the start position's offset from a field and the separator after the field.
+    Option 5: specify the start position's offset from another field and the separator after the field.
     ```json
     {
         "OffsetFromField": "",